yashirajb/fuzzy-system/README.md

 10. Went inside the client folder and checked that it didn't contain a git folder.
 If I did see a folder was there, I would run the command rm -rf .git to remove the folder.

 11. Went to the root of the app and created a gitignore file.
 Added node_modules to the file so git won't track it.

+12. In console typed heroku create mernappyashira

+13. My application did not yet have an addon, so I needed to make sure my app has an add-on connected to MongoDB to enable use of MongoDB through Heroku.

+14. To do this, ran command heroku addons:create mongolab:sandbox in terminal.
+To check that addon was created successfully I ran heroku addons --all in the terminal and ⬢ mernappyashira was listed as having an addon.

+15. Added everything to git and ran Heroku locally first before pushing it to Heroku officially by typing heroku local in the command line